-Our first set of experiments investigates how the detection tests perform against IPCTC [7].
+Our first set of experiments investigates how the detection tests perform against IPCTC [2].
 IPCTC is the simplest among the three covert timing channels being tested and the easiest to detect, because it exhibits abnormality in both shape and regularity.
 The abnormal shape of IPCTC is caused by the encoding scheme.
 The encoding scheme encodes a 1-bit by transmitting a packet during an interval, and encodes a 0-bit with no packet transmission.
-Thus, the number of 0-bits between two 1-bits determines the interpacket delays.
-If the bit sequence is uniform, then we can view the bit sequence as a series of Bernoulli trials and, thus, the inter-packet delays approximate a Geometric distribution.
-The timing-interval t is rotated among 40 milliseconds, 60 milliseconds, and 80 milliseconds after each 100 packets, as suggested by Cabuk et al. [7], to avoid creating a regular pattern of inter-packet delays at multiples of a single t.
-However, this instead creates a regular pattern of interpacket delays at multiples of 20 milliseconds.
+Thus, the number of 0-bits between two 1-bits determines the inter-packet delays.
+If the bit sequence is random, then we can view the bit sequence as a series of Bernoulli trials and, thus, the interpacket delays approximate a Geometric distribution.
+The timing-interval t is rotated among 40 milliseconds, 60 milliseconds, and 80 milliseconds after each 100 packets, as suggested by Cabuk et al. [2], to avoid creating a regular pattern of inter-packet delays at multiples of a single t.
+However, this instead creates a regular pattern of inter-packet delays at multiples of 20 milliseconds.
 The regularity of IPCTC is due to the lack of significant correlations between inter-packet delays.
 That is, the inter-packet delays are determined by the bit sequence being encoded, not by the previous inter-packet delays.

 We run each detection test 100 times for 2,000 packet samples of both legitimate traffic and IPCTC traffic.
 The mean and standard deviation of the test scores are shown in Table 1.
 The detection tests all achieve lower average scores for IPCTC than those for legitimate traffic.
 The regularity test has a very high standard deviation for legitimate traffic, which suggests that this test is sensitive to variations in the behavior of legitimate traffic.
-The corrected conditional entropy test has a mean score for covert traffic that appears somewhat close to that of legitimate traffic, 1.96 for legitimate and 2.21 for covert.
-However, in relative terms, these scores are not that close.
+The corrected conditional entropy test has a mean score for covert traffic that appears somewhat close to that of legitimate traffic, 1.96 for legitimate and 2.22 for covert.
+However, in relative terms, these scores are not that close, since the standard deviation of the corrected conditional entropy test is relatively low.
 The mean score for IPCTC is much closer to the maximum entropy than to the mean score of legitimate traffic.
-The maximum entropy is the most uniform possible distribution [9].
-The maximum entropy for Q = 5is:
+The maximum entropy is the most uniform possible distribution [36].
+The maximum entropy for Q = 5 is:

-$$H(X) = Q \cdot \frac{1}{Q} \log(\frac{1}{Q}) = 5 \cdot \frac{1}{5} \log(\frac{1}{5}) \approx 2.3219$$
+$$H(X) = Q \cdot \frac{1}{Q} \log\left(\frac{1}{Q}\right) = 5 \cdot \frac{1}{5} \log\left(\frac{1}{5}\right) \approx 2.3219 \quad (8)$$

 The corrected conditional entropy score is bounded from above by the first-order entropy.
 The first-order entropy is then bounded from above by the maximum entropy.
-Therefore, the corrected conditional entropy score for IPCTC cannot be much higher.
+Therefore, the corrected conditional entropy scores for IPCTC are close to the highest values possible.